Skip links

 Goals of DBT

-The overarching goal of DBT for addiction treatment is to help individuals build a life they experience as worth living.
-This is accomplished by addressing a structured set of treatment priorities.
+The overarching goal of DBT for addiction treatment is to help individuals build a life they experience as worth living and to enhance their overall emotional well-being.
+In addition, DBT aims to build emotional resilience, helping individuals adapt to and withstand intense emotions as part of their recovery.
+This is accomplished by addressing a structured set of treatment priorities, including helping individuals manage emotional challenges and improve relationships as part of its core goals.

-This primary target includes reducing suicidal ideation and attempts, non-suicidal self-injury, and in the context of addiction, behaviors linked to high-risk substance use that pose immediate threats to life.
-Addressing these behaviors is critical to ensuring client safety and preventing fatal outcomes.
+This primary target includes reducing suicidal ideation and attempts, self-harm, non-suicidal self-injury, and, in the context of addiction, behaviors linked to high-risk substance use that pose immediate threats to life.
+Addressing these behaviors is critical to ensuring safety and preventing fatal outcomes.

 This broad category includes issues like substance abuse, severe mental health symptoms (such as those tied to depression and anxiety), relationship conflicts, unemployment, and homelessness.
 For addiction treatment, the focus is on substantially reducing or eliminating substance use and its related problems.
 Improving quality of life is essential for sustainable recovery and overall well-being.

-Clients are taught specific skills in mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness to manage emotions, cope with crises, and navigate relationships more effectively.
-These skills empower clients to handle daily challenges and reduce reliance on harmful coping mechanisms.
+Individuals undergoing dialectical behavior therapy are taught specific skills in mindfulness (referred to as mindfulness skills), distress tolerance (distress tolerance skills), emotion regulation, and interpersonal effectiveness to manage emotions, cope with crises, and navigate relationships more effectively.
+Within the interpersonal effectiveness module, communication skills and assertiveness training are emphasized as key components for improving communication, setting boundaries, and maintaining self-respect in social interactions.
+These skills empower individuals to handle daily challenges and reduce reliance on harmful coping mechanisms.

 As individuals gain control over destructive behaviors and learn new coping mechanisms, DBT supports them in working toward personal aspirations and building a sense of self-efficacy and respect.
-Fostering self-respect and goal achievement promotes long-term growth and a fulfilling life beyond therapy.
+The therapy also helps individuals build self-esteem and cultivate self-compassion, which are essential for personal growth and self-respect.
+Fostering self-respect and goal achievement helps to promote long-term growth and a fulfilling life beyond therapy.

 The Four Core Skill Sets of DBT